 Once a pair of pantyhose is no longer usable as pantyhose, there’s nothing to be done but throw them out, right?
 And nylon isn’t even biodegradable.
-But before you throw out those old stockings, there are actually quite a few ways you can re-use them, maybe even for years.
+But it turns out there are actually quite a few ways you can re-use old pantyhose, maybe even for years.

 Re-using old pantyhose

 - Sachets.
 Old pantyhose are the perfect breathable material for a sachet to plant in a drawer or closet.
-Just snip off the foot area, put some potpourri in it, tie it off (a pretty ribbon will distract more than you think from the fact that it’s a bit of old nylon) and put them wherever you want some scent.
+Just snip off the foot area, put some potpourri in it, tie it off with a pretty ribbon and put them wherever you want some scent.
 You can refresh them from time to time by adding a few drops of essential oils.
 Sachets like this can last for years.

-- Remove nail polish.
+- Make a nail polish remover pod.
 Stuff old pantyhose legs into a small container.
 Pour in some nail polish remover.
 Bingo – you’ve just made a homemade version of those removers that you dip your fingers into and twist around to remove the polish.

 - Hang your onions.
-Cut off a leg from your old panyhose.
-Stick onions or similar vegetables down into them, and tie the top to a beam or something.
+Cut off a leg from your old pantyhose.
+Stick onions or similar vegetables down into them, and tie the top to a beam in your kitchen.

 - Quick shoe polish.
 When you’ve got a pair of shoes that just need a little buffing to add some shine, pantyhose material is great for that job.
 Just buff the shoes with the nylons, and the shine will come back.